adam10603/CPPStopwatch/README.md

 ## Purpose

 A lot of stopwatches I've seen online had a questionable implementation.
-Many have issues like using non-monotonic clocks ([`std::chrono::high_resolution_clock`](https://en.cppreference.com/w/cpp/chrono/high_resolution_clock) can be such), having non-standard code, unsafe conversions, inefficient code generation and more.
+Many have issues like using non-monotonic clocks ([`std::chrono::high_resolution_clock`](https://en.cppreference.com/w/cpp/chrono/high_resolution_clock) can be such), having non-standard code, unsafe conversions, [inefficient code generation](https://gfycat.com/YellowFrighteningBellsnake) and more.
 This is why I wanted to make a more ideal version.
-It was for myself at first, but I hope others find it useful as well.
+It was for myself at first, but I hope others will find it useful as well.

 #### Highlights:
-  * Simple yet flexible API.
+  * Simple but flexible API.
-  * Zero-overhead.
+  * [Efficient code generation](https://i.imgur.com/HV8uicb.png).
 Most compilers can optimize the library away entirely.
   * Compatibility with [`std::chrono::duration`](https://en.cppreference.com/w/cpp/chrono/duration) types.
-  * A custom `duration_components` type that helps with formatted output.
+  * A custom `duration_components` type to help with formatted output.
-  * Option to use any clock type via a template parameter.
+  * Option to use any clock type via a template argument.
     * If you don't need this, `stopwatch` is a ready-to-go typedef that uses [`std::chrono::steady_clock`](https://en.cppreference.com/w/cpp/chrono/steady_clock).
   * Type-safety and correctness through using [`std::chrono`](https://en.cppreference.com/w/cpp/header/chrono) utilities (no hand-written arithmetic).
-  * Verified with tests using [Catch2 v2](https://github.com/catchorg/Catch2/tree/v2.x).

 ## Examples